v-adhithyan/suprabhatham-android-app/README.md

 # Todo

 - [ ] Cleanup Code.
-- [ ] Reorganize packages.
+- [X] Reorganize packages.
-- [ ] Assign proper names to java files.
+- [X] Assign proper names to java files.
 Be a pro !
+- [ ] Kill playback service from notification bar or from app.

 # License

 This project is maintained under MIT license.